Here are a few things to know if you plan on renting a car abroad ex.: permits, car insurance)

 Tip #4: Do you have the right insurance?

 Check your auto insurance policy and your credit card travel coverage to see if you are covered for overseas car rentals.
 If not, be prepared to take insurance coverage from the rental agency.
 You will only be allowed to refuse rental coverage with proof of other coverage.
 Car rental companies offer a collision damage waiver that covers some loss or damage to the rental vehicle.
-(The Personal offers a Worry-Free Option® that gives you peace of mind wherever you go.)
+The Personal offers a Worry-Free OptionTM that gives you peace of mind wherever you go within Canada or the United States.

 Tip #5: Local rules and routes